-From the findings of the study, the researcher concluded the extent of microfinance services was rated satisfactory on average (overall mean=2.90), hence concluding that the microfinance institutions provide financial services in terms savings services, small loans services and insurance services which help in the growth of small and medium enterprises in Kampala Uganda.
+From the findings of the study, the researcher concluded the extent of microfinance policies was rated satisfactory on average (overall mean=2.90), hence concluding that the microfinance institutions provide financial services in terms savings services, small loans services and insurance services which help in the financial performance in Kisoro municipality.

-The growth of small and medium enterprises in Kampala Town Council was found to be satisfactory and this was indicated by the average mean (mean=2.88), therefore concluding that the small and medium enterprises in Kampala Town Council perform well in relation to profitability, sales volume and growth in number of customers through offering a variety of quality services to their customers.

-There is a positive and significant relationship between microfinance services and growth of small and medium enterprises in Kampala, Uganda, this is because the significant value was less than 0.05, hence concluding that improvement in access of microfinance services increases the level of growth of small and medium enterprises in Kampala, Uganda and failure to access microfinance services reduces growth of small and medium enterprises in Kampala, Uganda.
+The financial performance in Kisoro municipality was found to be satisfactory and this was indicated by the average mean (mean=2.88), therefore concluding that the small and medium enterprises in Kisoro municipality perform well in relation to profitability, sales volume and growth in number of customers through offering a variety of quality services to their customers.
+There is a positive and significant relationship between microfinance policies and financial performance in Kisoro municipality, Uganda, this is because the significant value was less than 0.05, hence concluding that improvement in access of microfinance policies increases the level of financial performance in Kisoro municipality, Uganda and failure to access microfinance policies reduces financial performance in Kisoro municipality, Uganda.